 The following are modified instructions for aging captured birds using the WRP system taken from Molt in Neotropical Birds: Life History and Aging Criteria by Erik I. Johnson and Jared D. Wolfe.
 This is a small portion of the introduction and I suggest purchasing the book for a detailed description of using the WRP system.
-You can also download a 2-page primer to the WRP system here.
+You can also watch a gentle introduction to WRP, or download a 2-page primer to the WRP system here.

 WRP age-classification system

 Wolfe et al. (2010) introduced a transformative cycle-based aging system (also known as the WRP system), which was further refined by Johnson et al. (2011) and Pyle et al. (2015), based on the sequence of molts and plumages through which birds progress during their life.
 With this system, aging codes are not based on calendar years (as in the standard North American aging system) or relative to breeding status (as followed in many European references), but are instead derived from Humphrey and Parkes (1959) molt and plumage terminology modified by Howell et al. (2003).
 This approach strives to standardize terminology based on perceived molt homologies across each species’ annual cycle.

 The WRP aging system allows for the maximum accuracy of aging birds based on their molt and plumage state.
 Like any other avian aging system, it requires knowledge of three important points: 1) the molt strategy, 2) the extent of each molt, and 3) the plumage aspect resulting from each molt.
 Once these are known, then each bird captured, collected, or observed can be given a cycle code based on its molt and plumage state.
 Even if one or more of these points is not known, the cycle code system can account for this uncertainty.